-William Belcher, Greenwich, NY - Bill is the Senior Director of Corporate, Government, and Foundation Relations at The Sage Colleges.
+William Belcher, Greenwich, NY – Bill is Director of Development at MASS MoCA.
+Prior to his gig in Massachusetts, Bill was the Senior Director of Corporate, Government, and Foundation Relations at The Sage Colleges.
 As a writer and development professional, he has led writing workshops in New York and Massachusetts, worked as a Grant Writer for The Hyde Collection, and served as a community workshop facilitator / reading series coordinator for Inkberry.

 Sarah Craig, Shushan, NY (see below)